Chinese Securities Supervisory Body Seeks To Boost Cooperation With The United States | ExBulletin

 Chinese Securities Supervisory Body Seeks To Boost Cooperation With The United States

-BEIJING (Reuters) – China’s securities regulator said on Sunday it would seek to cooperate more closely with its U.S. counterpart and support overseas listings, after U.S. regulators tightened disclosure for Chinese companies and expressed their concern about Beijing’s regulatory measures.
+BEIJING, Aug.1 (Reuters) – China’s securities regulator on Sunday said it would seek to cooperate more closely with its U.S. counterpart and support overseas listings, after U.S. regulators tightened corporate disclosure Chinese authorities and expressed concern about Beijing’s regulatory measures.

-The China Securities Regulatory Commission (CSRC) said in a statement that it has taken note of the new disclosure requirements of the United States Securities and Exchange Commissions (SEC) regarding Chinese company listings and that the two sides should maintain the spirit of mutual respect and strengthen communications. on the regulation of stocks related to China.
+The China Securities Regulatory Commission (CSRC) said in a statement that it has taken note of the new US Securities and Exchange Commission (SEC) disclosure requirements for Chinese company listings and that the two sides should “respect the spirit of mutual respect”. and “strengthen communications on the regulation of stocks related to China.”

-The SEC said on Friday it would require Chinese companies to disclose uncertainty about future Chinese government actions that could significantly affect the financial performance of operating companies, before allowing them to raise capital on the US stock markets.
+The SEC said on Friday it would require Chinese companies to disclose “uncertainty over future actions by the Chinese government that could significantly affect the financial performance of the operating company,” before allowing them to lift capital in the US stock markets.
+Read more

 Chinese issuers must also disclose whether they have been denied permission from Chinese authorities to list on U.S. stock exchanges and the risks that such approval could be denied or revoked, the SEC added.

-China has tightened its regulatory grip on overseas share issuance after launching a cybersecurity investigation into ride-sharing giant Didi Global Inc last month, just days after listing in New York.
+China tightened its regulatory grip on overseas share issuance after launching a cybersecurity investigation into ride-sharing giant Didi Global Inc (DIDI.N) last month, just days after its IPO At New York.

 The Chinese cabinet said on July 6 that it would strengthen supervision of all Chinese companies listed overseas.